-With businesses moving more and more towards serverless architectures, it’s important to understand best practices for using serverless databases.
-However, serverless databases introduce unique challenges which it solves through scalability, reduced management overhead and cost efficiency.
-Here are some best practices for developers to follow in order to achieve optimal performance and security when developing with serverless databases.
+As businesses move increasingly towards serverless architectures, it’s important to understand best practices for using serverless databases.
+However, serverless databases introduce unique challenges that it solves through scalability, reduced management overhead, and cost efficiency.
+Here are the best practices for developers to follow to achieve optimal performance and security when developing with serverless databases.

 1. Understand the Serverless Model

 Before we jump into implementation, it’s important to understand how serverless databases work.
-Traditional databases want you to manually provision and manage servers, serverless databases automatically scale up or down to meet demand.
-What this means is that developers don’t have to worry about the underlying infrastructure while building applications.
+Traditional databases want you to manually provision and manage servers; serverless databases automatically scale up or down to meet demand.
+This means developers don’t have to worry about the underlying infrastructure when building applications.
 If you’re using a serverless database, familiarize yourself with the features of the one you choose (relational or NoSQL) to be able to take advantage of it.

 2. Optimize Data Access Patterns

 Data access is important for performance in serverless environments.
 Serverless functions are stateless and ephemeral, so it’s important to optimize how your application interacts with the database.
-To minimize the calls to database, use batch operations and cache the frequently accessed data for lowering latency.
+To minimize database calls, use batch operations and cache frequently accessed data to reduce latency.
 Additionally, by implementing read replicas, performance can be boosted through spreading read requests across more instances.

 3. Implement Proper Security Measures